GuLinux/indi-lite-tools/indi-ccd-preview/README.md

 indi-ccd-preview is written in python (server side), and javascript.
 It requires a modern html5 browser supporting Server Side Events.
 Internet Explorer/Microsoft Edge are not supported.
+It is based on bootstrap and jquery, so it's also mobile ready.

 The Server application requires the following python modules: